Menu

 So to state that again, the current demand far surpasses supply.

 We can combine these statistics with the fact that many HOAs and municipalities have started to push boats and RVs out of homes and to storage facilities.
-In the past, you may see more people storing their recreational vehicles at home.
-Today, that is increasingly difficult for most people, meaning even people who did not traditionally seek out storage facilities could be forced to do so depending on where they reside.
+In the past, you might have seen more people storing their recreational vehicles at home.
+Today, that is increasingly difficult , meaning even people who did not traditionally seek out storage facilities could be forced to do so depending on where they reside.

 These numbers look great, but will they stick?
 Will demand continue to rise, or will it go on a decline?